Musa Daggash: Early life and education

-Musa Daggash was born in about 1918 at Kirenowa, Marte local government area of Borno State to Jibrin Muhammad Al-amin and Habibata Jidda, he was of the Shuwa Arab ethnic stock.
+Musa Daggash was born about 1918 at Kirenowa, Marte local government area of Borno State to Jibrin Muhammad Al-amin and Habibata Jidda, he was of the Shuwa Arab ethnic stock.
 His paternal grandfather, Mu'allim Al-amin was a well to do farmer and cattle rearer.
 Mu'allim Al-amin owned several slaves who worked on the farms, slaves were a major asset to a farming family especially in pre-colonial Borno.
 Daggash was the third of nine children, Musa grew up in a traditional Shuwa Arab home, his parents imparted in him the fundamentals of Islamic training received by a child in a traditional Muslim society.

 In 1924 the senior superintendent of education Mr. S.L.
 Price arrived Kirenowa with the aim of enrolling a set of pupils in the provincial school.
 By virtue of being one of those with children, Jibrin (Musa's father) was told to bring a child from his household for enrolment.
 Musa was admitted and registered to the Maiduguri Provincial School on 3 May 1924.
 Having passed through the travails of the Provincial Primary School, Musa proceeded to Borno Middle School in 1930.
 Musa was among the five Borno Middle School pupils admitted into Katsina Higher College in 1934.